 While you were engrossed in this captivating episode where a nervous, worried Mr. White is calculating the money his family will need after he dies, you knowingly or unknowingly learned a big lesson in calculating the term life insurance coverage you need.

 You buy Term Insurance to protect family members dependent on your earnings, from any financial disruptions, when you pass away.
-The financial disruption will be caused by the gap between what you will leave behind and what your family actually needs.
+This will be caused by the financial gap between what you will leave for them and what they need.

 How do you calculate this gap?

 There are two major steps in calculating the gap, or the cover amount you need.

 The difference between these two amounts gives you the financial gap you need, to cover through term life insurance, to financially secure your dependent family members.